-If you’re a performing musician, touring solo artist or play as part of a function band playing weddings, parties or anything else, chances are you’ll either need a PA to practice with, tour with or provide as part of your service.
+If you’re a performing musician, touring solo artist or play as part of a function band playing weddings, parties or anything else, chances are you’ll either need a PA to practice or tour with.
+You may even need to provide one as part of your service on the day.

-Unless you’re in a gigging originals band i.e. on a venue tour, you’re likely to need your own PA and in some occasions provide your own sound engineer, so having your own PA and equipment is vital and often means the difference between someone booking you for a gig or taking on someone else instead.
+Unless you’re in a gigging originals band i.e. on a venue tour, you will likely need your own PA and in some occasions provide your own sound engineer, so having your own PA and equipment is vital and often means the difference between someone booking you for a gig or taking on someone else instead.

 - Yamaha Stagepas 400BT Portable PA System